 If you want to follow the tourists to Eze Village then take the Moyenne Corniche (D6007) which is carved out of the mountains.
 If you are looking for the private and calm atmosphere offered by Eze Bord de Mer take the Basse Corniche (D6098) which follows the coastline and offers spectacular panoramic views practically all the way.
 The regular bus route (usually every 15 minutes) can take you from Nice to Eze in 20 minutes.
 If you take a train, it will take you to Eze Sur Mer, perfect if you want the beach, and then a shuttle bus can ferry you up the hilltop if you want to go to the village.

-If you are staying in our holiday rental property in Eze Bord de la Mer, then the beach is going to be a focal part of stay with us.
-The beach is accessed down some steps across the road where you can relax and enjoy privacy and tranquility with the only sound being the lapping of the sea and the very occasional crunching of pebbles of passersby.
+The beach in Eze Bord de la Mer is accessed down some steps across the road where you can relax and enjoy privacy and tranquility with the only sound being the lapping of the sea and the very occasional crunching of pebbles of passersby.
 It wouldn’t be unheard of here to have the whole beach to yourself.
 It is a serene location, perfect for those who want to get away from it all.

 The pebbled beach of Eze is about two miles long with two private beaches and a public beach at the far end.
 Anjuna Bay (Anjuna Plage, 28 avenue de la Liberté; 04 93 01 58 21, www.anjunabay.com) is a relaxed yet vibrant restaurant and beach club.
 The atmosphere is a little bohemian – perfectly suited to the effortless elegance and easy living atmosphere of this secret hamlet.
 A day on this beach will put you back 18 Euros or 15 Euros for a half day.
 You can even enjoy a meal in this unique setting.
 The Anjuna beach is the perfect way to end the day, watching the sun setting over the French Riviera.
 Situated near the train station in Eze sur Mer it’s handy for visitors and also for guests staying in our Eze property Petit Paradis, only 5 minutes away.